ANSWER Scholarship Governing Board

 Susan Andersen, Founder and Executive Director

-The Charlotte Observer’s editorial board has honored Andersen in its annual salute to leaders whose good works enrich our region.
-Andersen is also the recipient of the Heart of Grace Award from Pfeiffer University, presented each year to a woman “whose life and work embody a spirit of service in her community and the world.”
+Previously, The Charlotte Observer’s editorial board honored Andersen in its annual tribute to leaders whose good works enrich our region.
+She is also the recipient of the Heart of Grace Award from Pfeiffer University.

-Susan Andersen has been profiled in the Saturday Evening Post.
-She has been featured or quoted in many local media outlets, including Time Warner Cable News, WSOC-TV, WCNC, WTVI, WJZY, The Charlotte Observer, The Charlotte Business Journal, WBT, and others.
+The Saturday Evening Post is among those who have profiled Andersen and her work.
+She has been featured or quoted in many local media outlets, including The Charlotte Observer, The Charlotte Business Journal, WFAE, and six local TV stations.

 Andersen holds a B.A. in Business Administration from UNC Charlotte.
-She is married with two children: Emily is a 2012 graduate of Auburn University and David is studying for his masters in aerospace engineering at Georgia Tech.
+She has two children: Emily is a graduate of Auburn University and David received his master’s degree in aerospace engineering from Georgia Tech.

 Kevin MacMurphy first connected with ANSWER in 2015, serving on and eventually leading the Professional Development Committee.
 The Professional Development Committee serves to support ANSWER scholars by providing meaningful development opportunities so that our scholars are equipped for success following graduation.
 As a committee, we also seek ways to facilitate valuable networking opportunities for our scholars.

-Kevin and his wife, Angela, have two children, Sully and Addie.
-Kevin leads the person lines group for ECM, a large Charlotte-based independent insurance agency.
+MacMurphy and his wife, Angela, have two children, Sully and Addie.
+MacMurphy leads the person lines group for ECM, a large Charlotte-based independent insurance agency.